sourcegraph/about/docs/security.md

 If you think that you have found a security issue, please email us at <a href="mailto:security@sourcegraph.com">security@sourcegraph.com</a>.
 Please do not publicly disclose the issue until we’ve addressed it.

 We provide monetary rewards, up to $10,000, for reporting security issues.
-This is determined based on the percentage of users impacted, the likelihood of encountering the vulnerability under normal use of the site, and the severity of potential service disruption or data leakage.
+This is determined based on the percentage of users impacted, the likelihood of encountering the vulnerability under normal use of the product, and the severity of potential service disruption or data leakage.
 Bounties will be awarded after the issue is confirmed fixed.

 For additional information, see the internal [Sourcegraph Handbook page on security](/handbook/engineering/security).